stefanvictora/hue-scheduler/docs/light_configuration.md

     3. If you turn on the lights after `09:00`, `tr-before` is ignored and `tr` is used (default: 400ms if not specified).

-  > [!NOTE]
-  > Hue Scheduler uses the previous state's ``tr`` property to determine the transition time for the interpolated calls.
+  > Note: Hue Scheduler uses the previous state's ``tr`` property to determine the transition time for the interpolated calls.
 Set `tr:0` for the previous state to disable transitions for interpolated calls.
 If no ``tr`` property is defined, Hue Scheduler uses the default value defined via the ``--default-interpolation-transition-time`` (default: `4` = 400ms) global command line option.
   > If the previous and current states have incompatible to interpolate between, Hue Scheduler ignores any ``tr-before`` and ``interpolate:true`` properties.

   **To summarize**: `tr-before` allows longer, smoother transitions that match the desired state, regardless of when they are turned on.
 Interpolations are available for all color modes (CT, XY/RGB, Hue/Sat), and Hue Scheduler converts between them for smooth transitions (e.g., from color temperature to a color value).